By Ken Zurski

 Although others, like the track president at the time Col. Matt J. Winn, greatly admired the spires, Baldez was indifferent about his work.
 “They aren’t any architectural triumph,” he argued.
 “But are nicely proportioned.”

 Although no one can be absolutely certain, and little about Baldez is known other than his designs, the building which housed the mental patients on Lakeland Drive on the former property of one of its first residents may have sparked the idea for the Twin Spires at Churchill Downs.
 The comparisons are justifiable.
 Both have large steeples, two in fact, and the tops of each are similar in design.
-Plus, Baldez knew the asylum building well by working at the firm that previously built it.
+Plus, Baldez knew the asylum building well by working at the firm that built it.

 Perhaps as some suggest, the name Churchill Downs was also an inspiration for Baldez’s “steeples.”
 Churchill, however, was not a religious connotation, but the surname of the original owners John and Henry Churchill who leased the land to their cousin Colonel Meriwether Lewis Clark who subsequently built the track on the property.
-The asylum connection is the most obvious.

 Unfortunately, only pictures can tell the story now.
-The original building was torn down in 1996 to make way for expansion.
+The original asylum building was torn down in 1996 to make way for expansion.
 The Sauerkraut Cave is still there , but only as a curiosity.
 It’s entrance is marred by graffiti and only the brave – or crazy – dare enter it today.
 Other than the cemetery, the cave is the last vestige of the old grounds.

 Baldez never told anyone what drew his interest in adding the adornment to the roof of Churchill Downs, but he gets credit for a lasting legacy, not only to horseracing, but to American culture in general.